 Nurse Residency Program

-The Skagit Regional Health Nurse Residency program was developed by Vizient and the American Association of Colleges of Nursing to support new graduate nurses as they transition into practice.
-During the one year program, residents will complete a twelve week evidence-based curriculum and final project, as well as interactive exercises, monthly education sessions and follow-up meetings.
+The Skagit Regional Health Nurse Residency program was developed to support new graduate nurses as they transition into practice.
+During the one year program, residents will complete monthly education sessions and follow-up meetings.

 Our program for new graduate nurses will help provide foundation and support to begin your nursing career.
 You will learn through a combination of classroom sessions, simulation and patient experiences with the support of a skilled preceptor.
 This residency will help you launch your career and gain the knowledge, skills and confidence to navigate the complexity of the healthcare setting.

-The program is a twelve month formal, structured program for post-baccalaureate and associate degree nurses and is part of the Vizient/ AACN Nurse Residency Program model.
-Each resident will participate in a combination of clinical and classroom education (for the first twelve weeks) and monthly education sessions for the remainder of the year.
+The program is a twelve month formal, structured program for post-baccalaureate and associate degree nurses.
+Each resident will participate in a combination of clinical and monthly education sessions.

 - Commitment to participate in the year long program.